Relativistic magnetohydrodynamics in the early Universe: Vorticity production

 We now consider the term that can lead to the production of vorticity when $\cs^2 \neq 0$, in the absence of external forces $\tilde f^\mu_\tot = 0$ and Hubble friction,

-The second term is a relativistic term that leads to the production of vorticity with a strength proportional to the misalignment of $\uu$ and $u^2$ gradients.
+The second term is a relativistic term that leads to the production of vorticity with a strength proportional to the misalignment of $\uu$ and the gradient of $u^2$.
 The first contribution is proportional to

 which is, in general, different than zero, so it can lead to the production of vorticity in the subrelativistic limit.